chrishwright/metronome/README.md

 5) You can adjust the tempo by using the input selector or tapping the ‘tap tempo’ button.

-6) You can use an API by clicking the ‘Songs with Similar Tempos’ button.
+6) You can have a Spotify developer account, you can enable it by plugging in your encrypted key in the 'index.js' file.
+Then click the ‘Songs with Similar Tempos’ button.
 From here you can follow the instructions and input data.
 Submit will return requested results.

 7) Choose a different style for the metronome by selecting from the drop down.